These days, keeping your business safe isn’t just about blocking threats. It is about controlling what can run on your devices.

 Companies use UEM solutions for application whitelisting to create, update, and enforce whitelists across all devices.
 These solutions usually check applications using file paths, digital signatures, or cryptographic hashes to verify whether they should be allowed.

-Application whitelisting is especially useful for organizations that need strong security and regulatory compliance.
+Application allowlisting is especially useful for organizations that need strong cybersecurity and regulatory compliance.
 Industries like healthcare, finance, and government often rely on application whitelisting solutions to protect sensitive data and ensure that only approved tools are used by employees.

-Application whitelisting helps businesses to reduce attack surfaces, stop unknown threats, and maintain a clean and predictable IT environment.
+Application whitelisting helps businesses to reduce attack surfaces, stop unknown cyber security threats and ransomware, and maintain a clean and predictable IT environment.

 This whitelist is created by IT teams and includes only trusted apps that are needed for work.
 Everything else is blocked to reduce the risk of malware, unknown software, or distractions.